BiggillyBoyMan/ip/docs/README.md

 Nami - User Guide

 Nami is a task management application designed to help you organize your tasks easily using either a Command Line Interface (CLI) or Graphical User Interface (GUI).
-If you're familiar with typing commands, Nami will be faster than traditional GUI applications!
+If you’re familiar with typing commands, Nami will be faster than traditional GUI applications!

 Quick Start